How Ketanji Brown Jackson found a path between confrontation and compromise

-But, if on paper Jackson’s career looks like a bullet train from the Miami suburbs to the nation’s highest court, her path was neither smooth nor straight.
+But if on paper Jackson’s career looks like a bullet train from the Miami suburbs to the nation’s highest court, her path was neither smooth nor straight.
 The generational pivot her parents and other civil rights activists sought turned out to be not so simple.

 When Jackson was born in 1970, “there was probably a sense of invincibility in that moment,” she said in a speech last year.
 Johnny and Ellery Brown gave their firstborn a name — Ketanji Onyika — that meant “Lovely One” chosen from a list sent to them by Jackson’s aunt, then a Peace Corps volunteer in West Africa.
 Early photos show Jackson “rocking Afro-puffs,” she said.